Denise Turner Roth - Acting Administrator

 Denise Turner Roth was named Acting Administrator for the U.S. General Services Administration on February 23, 2015.
 As Acting Administrator, she is working to build on GSA’s progress and continue this agency’s efforts to deliver the best value in real estate, acquisition, and technology services to government and the American people.

-As Deputy Administrator of GSA, Denise Turner Roth provides overall organization management to improve agency performance.
-She is working to support the mission and goals of the agency through the use of strategic and performance planning, measurement, analysis, regular assessment of progress, and the use of performance information to improve GSA's results.
+Roth arrived at GSA in March 2014, when she assumed the role of Deputy Administrator.
+In this role, she provided overall organization management that helped improve performance throughout the agency.
+She worked with individuals at every level of GSA to support the mission and goals of the agency through the use of strategic and performance planning, measurement and analysis and regular assessment of progress and performance data to improve GSA's results.

-Prior to leaving for Greensboro, Roth’s career in public service began in Washington, DC.
-She started her career on Capitol Hill in the office of Congressman Jim Moran and then went on to serve as a special assistant for legislative affairs in the office of Mayor Anthony Williams.
-She then transitioned to the role of public space manager for the District of Columbia Department of Transportation, where she implemented and oversaw a $36 million revenue stream and managed public space access for major utility and telecommunication companies.
-She has also helped to establish the district office for North Carolina Congressman Brad Miller and served as district liaison.
+Roth has used her experience in executive level management throughout her 18 years of public service to further economic and administrative change.
+Her career in public service began on Capitol Hill in the office of Congressman Jim Moran.
+She has since served as a special assistant for legislative affairs in the office of Mayor Anthony Williams and as the public space manager for the District of Columbia Department of Transportation, where she implemented and oversaw a $36 million revenue stream and managed public space access for major utility and telecommunication companies.

-Roth received her Bachelor’s Degree in Government and Politics at George Mason University, and continued her education at the University of North Carolina, School of Government.
+Roth received her Bachelor’s Degree in Government and Politics at George Mason University, and is a graduate of the Public Executive Leadership Academy at the University of North Carolina at Chapel Hill.